mohibulhasan/Network-SystemAdmin-CA-01/readme.md

 - Builds (if necessary) and runs the Docker Compose services in detached mode (`docker-compose up -d --build --force-recreate`), starting the Nginx web application.
 - Displays the Docker Compose deployment output for debugging.

-**Note:** The `DeployTools/ansible/inventory/host.ini` file you provided is an example for local manual execution.
+**Note:** The `DeployTools/ansible/inventory/host.ini` file we provided is an example for local manual execution.
 In the CI/CD pipeline, this file is dynamically generated by the `ansible-deploy` job in `main.yml` to ensure it points to the correct, newly provisioned EC2 instance.

 ### 5. Docker Configuration (`nginx/Dockerfile.nginx` & `docker-compose.yml`)

-- **`nginx/Dockerfile.nginx`**: This Dockerfile defines the instructions for building your Nginx web server image.
+- **`nginx/Dockerfile.nginx`**: This Dockerfile defines the instructions for building my Nginx web server image.
   - It starts from a lean `nginx:alpine` base image.
-  - Copies your custom `nginx.conf` into the container.
+  - Copies my custom `nginx.conf` into the container.
-  - Copies your static web content from the `public/` directory into Nginx's default web serving path (`/usr/share/nginx/html`) inside the container.
+  - Copies my static web content from the `public/` directory into Nginx's default web serving path (`/usr/share/nginx/html`) inside the container.
-- **`docker-compose.yml`**: This file defines the `web` service for your application.
+- **`docker-compose.yml`**: This file defines the `web` service for my application.
   - Uses `version: '3.8'`.
   - The `web` service's image is built from the `nginx/Dockerfile.nginx` relative to the project root.
   - Sets a `container_name` of `network-systemadmin-app`.
-  - Maps port 80 on the host machine to port 80 inside the container (`"80:80"`), making your web app accessible.
+  - Maps port 80 on the host machine to port 80 inside the container (`"80:80"`), making my web app accessible.
   - Configures `restart: always` to ensure the container automatically restarts if it stops.

 ### 6. GitHub Actions Workflow (`.github/workflows/main.yml`)